ingerjm0/hifi-docs-review/03.create/docs.md

 No matter your level of expertise, High Fidelity provides the tools you need to create anything you can imagine.

-Throughout this chapter, learn how to create, build and bring to life your own VR experience.
+Throughout this chapter, learn how to create, build and bring to life your own VR experience:

 * [Avatars](./avatars)
 * [Entities](./entities)